q8-intouch/Q8Query/readme.md

 8. select related model's attributes
 9. fetch available related models on options request
 10. support pagination
+11. fetch related model by relation type i.e:  if a one to one relation: object is returned instead of array
+12. add strict mode for fetching only annotated relations && filters
 # Not supported yet:
-- fetch related model by relation type i.e:  if a one to one relation: object is returned instead of array
 - grouping operator for filterer
 - filter by mutator
 - fetch options for a certain model scopes, mutators